-Add the lemon juice and the pomegranate syrup together with the extra virgin olive oil and knead well again.
+Add the lemon juice and the pomegranate molasses together with the extra virgin olive oil and knead well again.
 Stir in the remaining ingredients and combine thoroughly.

-Serve as a salad in a bowl garnished with lettuce leaves.
+Serve as a salad in a bowl garnished with pomegranate seeds (if preferred) and lettuce leaves.
 Alternatively, take spoonfuls of the mixture and with wet hands roll into balls the size of walnuts.
 Refrigerate until required.